rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### Test Steps - test14

-  - Run the Python script **`dsHdmiIn_test14_SetAndGetEDID2ALLMSupport.py`**
+  - Run the Python script **`dsHdmiIn_test14_SetEDID2ALLMSupport.py`**
   - The test will automatically download all required artifacts and streams, copying them to the designated target directory before commencing execution.
   - ALLM version Verification:

+  - The test sets the ALLM flag.
+  - The user must manually verify it using the HDMI analyzer.
+  - In the HDMI analyzer - quantum data Analyzer M41h, follow these steps:
+    - Go to Generator.
+    - Navigate to Tools.
+    - Select EDID Decode.
+    - Click Read.
+    - Select Block 2 at the bottom.
-  - Test will sets and get the ALLM.
+    - Go to Column 5 and check the ALLM flag.
+    - Y indicates 1 (Enabled).
+    - N indicates 0 (Disabled).
-  - If the set and retrieved ALLM support statuses match, the test will mark the step as PASS.
+  - If the test meets the requirement, the step will be marked as PASS.
-  - If the set and retrieved ALLM support statuses do not match, the test will mark the step as FAIL.
+  - If the test does not meet the requirement in the analyzer, the step will be marked as FAIL.

-  - Repeat for All Ports:
+  - Repeat for all EDID 2.0-supported ports.

-  The test will iterate through all available Hdmi IN ports, sets ALLM and verifies by retrieving ALLM.
+  The test will iterate through all available Hdmi IN EDID 2.0 supported ports, sets ALLM and verifies by Manual method.

 - Test Conclusion: